 As the day rolled on, Kiros began to speak negatively about Laguna’s change in lifestyle.
 It was clear that no one in town except Raine and Ellone wanted Laguna around (despite his services as monster hunter!), and this pastoral life clashed with Kiros’ old impression of Laguna as a former soldier who wanted to be a world-travelling reporter.
 He even passed on word that Timber Maniacs were looking for a travel journaliss.
 At first, I got the impression that we were supposed to see Laguna as having changed and Kiros as being in the wrong about him, but once the two of them arrived back in town, they ended up eavesdropping on Raine and Ellone talk about Laguna, and Raine also agreed with Kiros, saying Laguna hadn’t changed.
 This even though both Raine and Ellone wanted him to stay?
 With both Laguna’s old friends and new friends agreeing about his personality, it was harder to imagine they were both wrong, despite my own impressions!

 But just to surprise the player, the game cut not to Squall but to Zell!
 He was in a prison cell with Quistis, Selphie and Rinoa, with no sign of Squall or Irvine.
-A quick discussion revealed that he too had been in “the dream world,” but that he had dreamt about Ward, not Laguna, and reported what we already knew about Ward being a prison guard.
+A quick discussion revealed that he too had been in “the dream world,” but that he had dreamt about Ward, not Laguna.
+This happened entirely off-screen, and he didn’t learn much, simply reporting what we already knew about Ward being a prison guard.
 We were now in control of Zell, and after a few quick discussions, Rinoa began to hint that maybe Ward was working in this prison, only for the game to temporarily drop the idea?
 Sure, it brings it up once you talk to Rinoa a second time, but why drag this out?

 In another part of the prison, Squall woke in a private cell and discovered that he has no wound from the Sorceress’ spell.
 Very strange.
 Just then, he was interrupted as a great crane collected his entire cell from the wall and raised it up to a higher level.
 You see this kind of thing in fictional prisons from time to time, I don’t know where the idea comes from originally.